alextsfox/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the University of Wyoming working in Professor Brent Ewers' Ecophysiology Lab.
+I'm a Hydrologic Science PhD candidate at the University of Wyoming working in Professor Brent Ewers' Ecophysiology Lab.
+My work focuses on linking ecosystem functions like carbon cycling and water usage to ecological disturbances like fire, pathogens, and land management changes.
+I also enjoy working on side projects, so I'll post about those sometimes too.
-I'm particularly interested in applying modern technology and informatics tools to study ecosystem fluxes and inform land management decisions.